vancura/sdg-inspect/README.md

 - **Component Separation**: Clear boundaries between the editor, preview, and blocks
 - **Custom Hooks**: Reusable logic extracted into hooks for parser and event handling
 - **Type Safety**: Comprehensive TypeScript interfaces for all components and data structures
-- **State Management**: Centralized state using Nanostores with predictable data flow
+- **State Management**: Centralized state using Nanostores with React Context integration
+- **Smart Scrolling**: Intelligent scroll position management with element centering

 ### Key Components

 - **TextEditor**: Main orchestration component that coordinates between editor and preview
 - **EditorPanel**: Handles CodeMirror setup and interaction
-- **PreviewPanel**: Displays formatted content in a user-friendly way
+- **PreviewPanel**: Displays formatted content with smart scrolling
 - **PreviewBlock**: Renders individual SDG blocks with proper formatting

 ### Data Flow

 1. User input is captured in the editor
-2. Updates flow through the state management
+2. Updates flow through the state management system
 3. Content is parsed into structured blocks
 4. Preview renders these blocks with appropriate styling
 5. Bidirectional synchronization keeps both views in sync
+6. Smart scrolling ensures optimal content visibility

 ## Technologies used